 “It has only been brief, but I’ve been very lucky to be fair,” acknowledges the Kent batsman, who featured in four wins, a contrast to the six losses that preceded his arrival.
 “I’ve always watched the BBL.
-It’s watched worldwide, as is the IPL and I think that the way they go about it and running it as an entertainment show
+It’s watched worldwide, as is the IPL and I think that the way they go about it and running it as an entertainment show is fantastic.”

 Roy’s average barely reached double figures, Denly’s was 73.
 Might a full season with the Sixers be on the cards for next year?
-“There’s nothing set in stone,” replies Denly, shrugging the question with a polite laugh.
+“There’s nothing set in stone,” replies Denly, shrugging the question off with a polite laugh.
 “There were a few whispers around the changing room last night.
 I thoroughly enjoyed my time and I think that the guys enjoyed me being here.
 I’m sure that when I did first sign, a few of the lads might have been wondering what this signing was all about.
 It’s quite unusual I think for a Big Bash team to sign anyone who is not playing professional cricket at the time.”

 Despite Denly’s humility, there are, in fact, quite a few English players on the BBL circuit, many of whom are out of favour with the England set-up.
 Many have thrived.
 Luke Wright has been with the Melbourne Stars since the beginning and is bowing out as their record run- scorer, with 1,479; Michael Lumb was a Sixers favourite for many years and Tim Bresnan has now played two seasons for the Perth Scorchers.
-Not to mention KP’s love a air with the Melbourne Stars.
+Not to mention KP’s love affair with the Melbourne Stars.